-“All of these limitations help prevent adverse selection, i.e. people that know that they are dying soon will buy as much insurance as they can, and these limitations limit the financial risk to the insurer of that occurring,” says Graham
+“All of these limitations help prevent adverse selection, (such as) people that know that they are dying soon will buy as much insurance as they can, and these limitations limit the financial risk to the insurer of that occurring,” says Graham.

 Insurers couldn’t offer guaranteed issue policies without this protection, he says.

 Some policies will pay out the full-face amount during the graded benefits period in the case of an accidental death (such as a car crash), but not all guaranteed issue policies offer this feature and the definition of “accidental causes” is usually quite limited.